-- B.A., Yale University, 1990
+- BA, Yale University, 1990

-- M.A., Johns Hopkins University, 1991
+- MA, Johns Hopkins University, 1991

-- Ph.D., Harvard University, 2002
+- PhD, Harvard University, 2002

-I have published a book entitled The End of the Mind: The Edge of the Intelligible in Hardy, Stevens, Larkin, Plath, and Glück and a number of articles on modern and contemporary poetry.
-Presently, I am finishing a book called This is Mortality: First Things and Last in Lyric Poetry which is about (in addition to poetry and mortality) how poems frame concepts and elaborate ideas, in short, how poems think.
-I am also at work on a book entitled Psyche's Lover: Eros and the Modern Lyric about some modes of love (sexual, fraternal, filial, intellectual, and divine) and the different kinds of poetic speech they have occasioned.
+Critical projects include a book in progress called This is Mortality: First Things and Last in Lyric Poetry, which discusses (in addition to poetry and mortality) how poems frame concepts and elaborate ideas, in short, how poems think.
+I have also begun work on a book entitled Psyche's Lover: Eros and the Modern Lyric, about some modes of love (sexual, fraternal, filial, intellectual, and divine) and the different kinds of poetic speech they have occasioned.